craftercms/docs/source/by-role/architect/index.rst

 - Minimizing bottlenecks
 - Maximizing concurrency

 With CrafterCMS, scalability is a fundamental part of the architecture.
-CrafterCMS has a several core principals when it comes to content delivery:
+CrafterCMS has several core principles when it comes to content delivery:
 - Shared-nothing architecture
 - Stateless and Cloud Native
 - Minimal locking

-Let's elaborate the above.
+Let's elaborate on the above.

 CrafterCMS delivery nodes share nothing.
-They don't share a database, a file system, memory, nor keep in sync with one another.
+They don't share a database, a file system, or memory, nor keep in sync with one another.
 They're completely independent.
-Therefore, these nodes can be added arbitrarily and can be in different datacenters and in different geographies regardless of the latency between the nodes since they don't communicate with one another.
+Therefore, these nodes can be added arbitrarily and can be in different data centers and in different geographies regardless of the latency between the nodes since they don't communicate with one another.

-CrafterCMS delivery nodes are also stateless and cloud native.
-CrafterCMS delivery nodes run as a stateless set in Kubernetes and can pull content artifacts from remote storage for dynamic delivery.
+CrafterCMS delivery nodes are also stateless and cloud-native.
+CrafterCMS delivery nodes run as a stateless set in Kubernetes can pull content artifacts from remote storage for dynamic delivery.

 Finally, CrafterCMS delivery nodes try to avoid locks to maximize thread throughput.
 This makes the system scale both, vertically and horizontally very well.